-This badge focuses on leaders’ skillful use of the Courageous Principals techniques for leading and enabling change.
-This badge stack is for administrators who have attended Deloitte’s Courageous Principals training.
+This microcredential focuses on leaders’ skillful use of the Courageous Principals techniques for leading and enabling change.
+This microcredential stack is for administrators who have attended Deloitte’s Courageous Principals training.

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your effective use of the Courageous Principals questioning and communication techniques to support your leadership practices.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your effective use of the Courageous Principals questioning and communication techniques to support your leadership practices.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-This badge stack is for administrators who have attended Deloitte’s Courageous Principals training.
+This microcredential stack is for administrators who have attended Deloitte’s Courageous Principals training.
 For more information, contact firstname.lastname@example.org

 Collaborative Leadership: A 2011 study by the National Association of Secondary School Principals defines collaborative leadership as a hallmark of successful schools.
 Such leadership overtly values the voices of staff, students, parents and community members.
 Other research supports the NASSP’s conclusion.
 Healthy schools where educators, parents, community members and students embrace change and view learning as a joyful endeavor are places where leaders have purposefully built and maintained extraordinary relationships.

 The administrative team at Meadow Ridge Elementary wants to implement a new approach for math instruction at their school.
 This project will involve quite a bit of training and will require significant changes in teachers’ practice.
 Even though the instructional approach is well-grounded in the research base, the team knows that this will be a challenge, as there will be resistance to this change from the school faculty.

 The admin team first meets together to identify key teachers at the school who are both (a) influential with their peers, and (b) likely to support the project.
 The team then meets with them to bring them on board as advocates.